LinnSilver/Project1-Farrier/README.md

 - Clicking Contact navigates to contact, and the menu link to contact is red when on contact.
 Result -Pass.

 #### Contact form
-- Mouse hover over input field Name, makes a sign pop up to tell that input field must be filled out.
+- Mouse hover over input field Name, makes a sign pop up, asking the user to fill in the field.
 Result -Pass.
-- Mouse hover over input field Number, makes a sign pop up to tell that input field must be filled out.
+- Mouse hover over input field Number, makes a sign pop up, asking the user to fill in the field.
 Result -Pass.
-- Mouse hover over input field Email, makes a sign pop up to tell that input field must be filled out.
+- Mouse hover over input field Email, makes a sign pop up, asking the user to fill in the field.
 Result -Pass.
-- Mouse hover over text area Information, makes a sign pop up to tell that input field must be filled out.
+- Mouse hover over text area Information, makes a sign pop up, asking the user to fill in the field.
 Result -Pass.

-- Attempting to submit the form without entering something in name results in a browser error message.
+- Attempting to submit the form without entering something in Name results in a browser error message.
 Result -Pass.
 - Attempting to submit the form without entering something in Number results in a browser error message.
 Result -Pass.
 - Attempting to submit the form without entering an email that contain the appropriate tokens results in a browser error message.
 Result -Pass.
 - Attempting to submit the form without entering something in, Information about your horse, results in a browser error message.
 Result -Pass.